tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 ![](Images/130.png)

 We can also check by running the Nock code with the `.*` (dottar) rune.
-The first argument to `.*` is the subject and the second is the formula, since the subject doesn't matter we just give it a null input.
+The first argument to `.*` is the subject and the second is the formula.
+Since the subject doesn't matter, we can just give it a null input.

 ```
 > .*  ~  [4 1 100]